1936 Rose Bowl: Background

-Stanford had been to six previous Rose Bowls in a span of 34 years (and they would go to four more in the next 36 years), but they had only managed to win once while losing four times and tying once.
+Stanford had been to six previous Rose Bowls in a span of 34 years (they went to four more in the next 36 years), but they had only compiled a 1–4–1 record.
+This was the third consecutive Rose Bowl appearance for Stanford's class of 1936 players, nicknamed the "Vow Boys".

-SMU had a perfect record of 12–0 and was ranked at the top with a defense that shut out their opponents 8 out of 12 games.
-This was their second ever bowl game but their first marquee bowl game.
+SMU had a record of 12–0 and was top-ranked with a defense that had shut out their opponents in eight of 12 games.
+This was their second-ever bowl game (the Mustangs had played in the 1925 Dixie Classic) but their first marquee bowl appearance.

 Game summary

 Not wanting to lose for the third consecutive time in the Rose Bowl, Stanford strove to score first, which they did with Bill Paulman's touchdown run in the first quarter.
 The rest of the game was a defensive struggle (which is why two ends were named MVP), highlighted by Stanford's six interceptions and SMU's crucial fumble at Stanford's five-yard line.
-In the end, there was 355 combined yards, but also 25 combined punts and only 15 first downs.
+In the end, there were 355 combined yards, but also 25 combined punts and only 15 first downs.